How selling gold from Leominster by post works

 What kind of gold and silver comes to us from Leominster?

 Leominster is a Herefordshire market town long associated with the wool trade, with a timber-framed centre serving a wide rural district.
+It is a settled country town in a quiet part of the county.
+Leominster residents sell gold and silver by post, anywhere in the UK, with no shop visit needed.

 What happens to a HR-postcode parcel after you post it